“Hands Off Tobacco: A School-based Tobacco Control Programming for Deaf and Hard of Hearing Youth”

 The Tobacco Related Diseases Research Program (TRDRP) and the California Department of Education provided funding to the University of California at Los Angeles Division of Cancer Prevention and Control Research, School of Public Health and Jonsson Comprehensive Cancer Center and the California School for the Deaf, Fremont (CSD) to develop a tobacco prevention curriculum specifically tailored for Deaf students.
 Funding was also provided to develop a DVD that could be used in conjunction with the curriculum or separately.
 This article will describe risk factors related to tobacco use for deaf and hearing adolescents, as well as the key components included in the curriculum and DVD that was developed.

-Both deaf and hearing people are at risk for tobacco use.
-Today about one out of five adults in this country smokes cigarettes.
+five adults in this country smokes cigarettes.
 Experimentation most often begins in the teen age years – nearly all first use begins before high school graduation -- and, because of the addictive properties of the nicotine in tobacco, rapidly moves on to regular smoking for many young people.
 Many tobacco users, including more than half of high school smokers, want to stop smoking.
 Some succeed.
 But many find that when they try to quit they fail.
 Only three out of one hundred high school smokers think they will be smoking in five years.
 But studies show that sixty out of one hundred will still be smoking seven to nine years later.
 Each day, more than 4,000 teens try their first cigarette and another 2,000 become regular, daily smokers.
 Despite the gains made in reducing tobacco use in this country, in 2005, Monitoring the Future, a national survey, reported that nearly a quarter (21.6%) of high school seniors had smoked in the prior month, and 12.2% were daily smokers.

 This use of tobacco has many profound health consequences at all ages, not only for those who smoke or use chewing tobacco, but for those who are exposed to second hand smoke, as well.
 It harms unborn babies, infants, children, adolescents and seniors.
 Among young people it is also linked to other high risk behaviors: teen smoking has been identified as a “gateway” drug when it comes to alcohol and illegal drugs.
 Over 400,000 deaths are linked to tobacco use, the single most preventable cause of mortality in the United States, and cigarette smoking is a growing plague worldwide.